-Although Greyfriars Kirkyard is where numerous important Scottish people have been buried, it is most well known as the burial site of Greyfriars Bobby, the most loyal dog in Edinburgh that remained by his owner’s grave for fourteen years.
+Although Greyfriars Kirkyard is where numerous important Scottish people have been buried, it is best known as the burial site of Greyfriars Bobby, the most loyal dog in Edinburgh, who remained by his owner’s grave for fourteen years.

 Another famous character is the ghost of Sir George Mackenzie, known as “Bluidy Mackenzie”.
 Mackenzie was a Scottish lawyer who is said to haunt his last resting place and spook citizens and tourists that come to the graveyard.

-Canongate Kirkyard, surrounding Canongate Kirk, is famous because it is the resting place of Adam Smith, considered the father of modern capitalism.
+Canongate Kirkyard, surrounding Canongate Kirk, is famous as the resting place of Adam Smith, considered the father of modern capitalism.
 His grave is located near the entrance of the cemetery, next to a wall on the left side of the church.

-Old Calton is situated at the feet of Calton Hill and is the resting place of numerous important people including the philosopher David Hume.
+Old Calton is situated at the foot of Calton Hill and is the resting place of numerous important people including the philosopher David Hume.